About COVID-19 & Our Kayak Tours

 - At times, yes.
 And you must supply your own.
 Please bring several masks/facial coverings as you should have a few available in case of loss or damage while traveling.

-- San Juan County requires masks/facial coverings to be worn inside all structures and buildings.
-Any time you are closer to someone that 6 feet you should wear a mask.
-During our tours, you must wear a mask inside a courtesy van or public transportation vehicle or whenever you are closer to someone than 6 feet.
+- Washington state and San Juan County require masks/facial coverings to be worn inside all structures and buildings.
+Any time you are closer than 6 feet to someone unrelated you are required to wear a mask.
+During our tours, you must wear a mask inside the courtesy van or public transportation vehicle or whenever you are closer than 6 feet to someone unrelated.
 Our guides will also be following this requirement.

 - We are required to deny service to anyone that does not comply with this law.
-No trip fees will be refunded if this occurs so either bring masks or make a facial covering from a bandana, etc.
+No trip fees will be refunded if this occurs so either bring masks or make a facial covering that includes at least two cloth layers from a bandana, t-shirt, etc.

 - We have always operated with small groups and will continue to do so.
 If you do not want to participate with others, you can request a private trip, although there is additional cost for this.

 - Maintaining physical distancing will be easy as we operate on the sea and open beaches.
 The only time we must be close together is during courtesy van transportation to/from the launch site.
-You can opt to use a taxi at your own cost but most launch beaches do NOT allow personal vehicle parking!
+You can opt to use a taxi at your own cost or have a friend drop you off.
+One of our launch beaches does not allow parking, so do not plan on self-driving and parking for the duration of your tour!

 - We strongly recommend bringing hand sanitizer for travels and that you carry it during your kayak tour.
 Our guides will carry their own and use it frequently.